stacks-network/stacks-core/docs/rpc-endpoints.md

 Get current PoX-relevant information.
 See the [OpenAPI spec](./rpc/openapi.yaml) for details.

-This endpoint accepts a querystring parameter `?tip=` to control which chain tip state is queried.
+This endpoint accepts a query string parameter `?tip=` to control which chain tip state is queried.

 ### GET /v2/headers/[Count]